fiskaltrust/rollout-doc/middleware/README.md

-The Queue is the component of the fiskaltrust.Middleware with which the POSSystem communicates.
+The Queue is the component of the fiskaltrust.Middleware with which the POS-System communicates.
 For this purpose, the Queue provides an interface that is the same for all countries, the so-called IPOS Interface.
-The type of communication with the Queue is selected by the POSCreator when implementing the POSSystem.
+The type of communication with the Queue is selected by the PosCreator when implementing the POS-System.
 For example, grpc or WCF can be used.
-The IPOS Interface provides the POSSystem following three functions:
+The IPOS Interface provides the POS-System following three functions:

 - `echo` - to check the availability of the Queue
 - `sign` - for signing receipt data, as well as for executing functionality via special receipts (e.g. initial operation receipt, daily closing receipt or zero receipt)
 - `journal` - to export the data in the formats required by law

-The Queue receives requests from the POSSystem and processes them.
+The Queue receives requests from the POS-System and processes them.
 It is responsible for the creation of the receipt number, for the chaining of the requests and for the persistence of the data.

 The fiskaltrust.Middleware component SCU (signature creation unit) is responsible for signing the data.
 The data to be signed is sent from the Queue to the SCU, which in turn, in the German variant, communicates with a TSE.
 The TSE finally signs the data.
 The signed data and all associated information are then sent back to the Queue by the SCU.
-The Queue persists the data and builds the response that is returned to the POSSystem.
-This response contains important information that must be printed on the receipt by the POSSystem.
+The Queue persists the data and builds the response that is returned to the POS-System.
+This response contains important information that must be printed on the receipt by the POS-System.

 ### The CashBox as a configuration container